Westringia crassifolia

 Westringia crassifolia, commonly known as whipstick westringia, is a flowering plant in the family Lamiaceae and is endemic to Victoria, Australia.
 It is a rare shrub with narrow leaves and lavender-purple or pink flowers in spring.

 Description

-Westringia crassifolia is a upright, slender shrub growing to 2 m high, and branches with occasional or moderately covered in short, soft hairs.
+Westringia crassifolia is an upright, slender shrub growing to 2 m high, and branches with occasional or moderately covered in short, soft hairs.
 The dark green leaves are arranged in whorls of 3, narrowly oblong or elliptic, 5-15 mm long, 1.5-2.5 mm wide, surface covered moderately to thinly with short hairs, margins minutely toothed, apex rounded with a slightly hardened point on a short pedicel.
 The calyx is green, outer surface thickly to moderately hairy, lobes triangular-shaped, 1.5-2.5 mm long, about 1.5 mm wide.
 The corolla is blue-mauve or pink, hairy on the outside, 12-14 mm long, orange yellow dots in the throat and borne at the end of branches.
 Flowering occurs in August and September, and the fruit is a dry four-seeded nutlet.